 While Chick-fil-A always had a Quality Engineering team, it had previously been a small, manual testing group that was siloed from developers.
 The team fell under the IT organization and operated as a shared service, supporting everything from Agile and Waterfall teams to third-party vendors.
 The testers worked independently from the developers, and some project teams didn’t have testers.

 Under this status quo, the business saw testing services as a function to ensure its applications worked as expected.
 But that view, along with the team structure, has changed in recent years.
-Quality Engineering is now integral to the rollout of new, market-differentiating products and technologies, from a mobile ordering app, an app that displays real-time metrics to franchise operators and IoT projects.
+Quality Engineering is now integral to the rollout of new, market-differentiating products and technologies, including a mobile ordering app, an app that displays real-time metrics to franchise operators and a handful of IoT projects.

 In a talk at Tricentis Accelerate San Francisco 2019, Maria Boykins explained: “People don’t think about Chick-fil-a as a technology company.
 We are a restaurant business, but we are tapping pretty heavily into technology.”
 Boykins, who is Senior Team Lead, Quality Engineering at Chick-fil-a, shared how she and her team are redefining their role within the company.